nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       beautiful smile.
 These services include porcelain crowns, veneers, teeth whitening, dental implants, digital smile designing and Invisalign.....
     imageUrl: img/picture3.jpg
-  - heading: Dental Implants
+  - heading: Dental Implants - Replace those missing teeth
     text: >
       Dental implants are a great way to replace missing teeth and also provide a fixed solution to having removable partial or complete dentures.
       Implants provide excellent support and stability for these dental appliances..
     imageUrl: img/favpng_dental-implant-dentistry-dentures_9r12tvdf.png
-  - heading: Root Canal Treatment
+  - heading: Root Canal Treatment -  from painful to painless tooth
     text: >
       Root canal treatment is sometimes called root canal therapy or endodontic therapy, and is carried out when the central part of the tooth has become